Business planning – It is Important to Plan for the Future while you are Healthy

-In addition to estate planning, business owners must also think about succession planning.
-Business succession planning is the process of preparing to hand over control of the business to another (or several others) in a way that is least disruptive to the business’s continued operations and value.
+In addition to estate planning, business owners must make arrangements for succession planning.
+Business succession planning refers to preparations for the orderly and lawful transfer of control of ones business to another (or several others) to avoid disrupting business operations or negatively impacting the business’s value.
 Like estate planning, succession planning is not a matter of “if” but rather a matter of “when.”
 No one likes to contemplate death or incapacitation.
 However, succession planning is important to preserving your business and your estate’s value.
-Both allow your family members and/or business partners to focus on what is truly important with minimal business interruption.

 Succession plans can be temporary (for those who need to take a year or two off because of a serious medical problem) or permanent (upon death or a permanent departure from the business).
-Key considerations are below.
+Key considerations for completing a comprehensive business succession plan are below.